Pontotoc's First Choice Bank to open Tupelo office

 First Choice President and CEO Shane Clayton said the bank has been looking into expanding into Tupelo and Lee County for some time.

-Clayton said First Choice had initially looked into buying vacant property in the Barnes Crossing area but happened to see the Lifeway building come open.
-The bank bought the building and hired an architect to renovated the facility, which the bank will occupy about 4,000 square feet, and the remaining 3,000 square feet available for lease.
+Clayton said First Choice initially looked into buying vacant property in the Barnes Crossing area but happened to see the Lifeway building become available.
+The bank bought the building and hired an architect to renovate the facility.
+The bank will occupy about 4,000 square feet of the space; the remaining 3,000 square feet will remain available for lease.

 First Choice changed its name from First National Bank of Pontotoc in 2015 after it dropped its national bank charter and rechartered as a state bank.
 First National Bank dates back to March 30, 1900, when stockholders met in Pontotoc and organized the Merchants and Farmers Bank.